top of page

 Our Story

 In 2016 parents and professionals were invited to start a conversation about available services for teens who were transitioning into adult services and current services available.
 Parents talked about what they wanted for their children...the message was simple, parents wanted to know that their children would be safe and secure and most importantly, were living full lives.
-That meeting was a complete game changer.
-From that moment, Shannon and Niki started creating the Eclipse Foundation for Individualized Supports.
+That meeting was a complete game changer and Eclipse was created.
+We have been providing supports since 2019 and have grown from a tiny agency to an agency that now employs more than 50 people and supports a diverse group of people in the East and West Kootenays.
 We are dedicated to the creation of services that are as individual as the people we are supporting.

 Our Vision